-- 9.1 Eligibility for Mediation.
-Informal resolution is available and appropriate for claims of Sexual Harassment, only if: - 9.12 both parties are both willing to engage in mediation and consent to do so in writing; - 9.13 the Complainant and the Respondent are both students or are both employees of the Component; - 9.14 the Title IX Coordinator agrees that informal resolution is an appropriate mechanism for resolving the Complaint; and - 9.15 the Complaint involves only Sexual Harassment as described in this Policy and does not involve any other sexual offense. - 9.2 Mediation and Agreements.
-When the Title IX Coordinator determines informal resolution is appropriate and the parties consent in writing, the Title IX Coordinator will arrange or facilitate mediation in attempt to resolve the complaint.
-Agreements reached in mediation will be reduced to writing and signed by both parties.
-Agreements will be maintained by the Coordinator and shared only as necessary to implement the agreed resolution or as required by law. - 9.3 Referral for Investigation.
+- 9.1.
+Eligibility for Mediation.
+Informal resolution is available and appropriate for claims of Sexual Harassment, only if: - 9.1.1. both Parties are willing to engage in mediation and consent to do so in writing; - 9.1.2. the Complainant and the Respondent are both students or are both employees of the Component; - 9.1.3. the Title IX Coordinator agrees that informal resolution is an appropriate mechanism for resolving the Complaint; - 9.1.4. the Complaint involves only Sexual Harassment as described in this Policy and does not involve any other sexual offense, and - 9.1.5.
+Mediation shall be concluded within ten (10) class days - 9.2.
+Mediation and Agreements.
+When the Title IX Coordinator determines informal resolution is appropriate and the Parties consent in writing, the Title IX Coordinator will arrange or facilitate mediation in attempt to resolve the complaint.
+Agreements reached in mediation will be reduced to writing and signed by both Parties.
+Agreements will be maintained by the Coordinator and shared only as necessary to implement the agreed resolution or as required by law. - 9.3.
+Referral for Investigation.
 When mediation is not successful, or, if in the course of facilitating informal resolution the Title IX Coordinator learns of sexual offenses beyond sexual harassment, the informal resolution process will immediately terminate.
-The matter will then be referred for investigation in accordance with the procedures outlined below.
+The matter will then be referred for investigation in accordance with the procedures outlined herein.